leanderpfeiffer/leanderpfeiffer/README.md

 ### Hello World, I’m Leander

-I’m a Master student in mechanical engineering and aerospace in a double degree programm between the Royal Institute of Technology (KTH) and the Technical University of Munich.
+I’m a PhD student in automatic control with a focus on energy-based methods for continuum robotics.
+My background is double degree master in mechanical engineering and aerospace at the Royal Institute of Technology (KTH) and the Technical University of Munich respecively.
-My background is in mechanical engineering with a focus on automation and information systems.
-My Bachelors Thesis was about Semantic Web Technology in the context of Multi Agent Manufacturing.
-Besides that, I also work doing Web-development, mostly in React.

-Feel free to contact me...
+You can reach me ...

 * ... using E-mail under leander.pfeiffer@tum.de
 * ... or on [LinkedIn](http://linkedin.com/in/leander-pfeiffer-35072b16b)